-A deception study simulating the resident selection process examined the impact of attractiveness and obesity on resident selection.
-Seventy-four core faculty from 5 academic radiology departments reviewed mock residency applications in September and October 2017.
-Each application included demographic information and a photograph, representing a prespecified distribution of facial attractiveness and obesity, combined with randomized academic and supporting variables.
+A deception study simulating the resident selection process to examine the impact of attractiveness and obesity on resident selection.
+Seventy-four core faculty from five academic radiology departments reviewed mock residency applications in September and October 2017.
+Applications included demographic information and photograph, representing a prespecified distribution of facial attractiveness and obesity, combined with randomized academic and supporting variables.
 Reviewers independently scored applications for interview desirability.
-Reviewer scores and application variables were compared using linear mixed fixed- and random-effects models.
+Reviewer scores and application variables were compared using linear mixed fixed and random effects models.